Lehigh Mountain Hawks football: NCAA Division I-AA/FCS

-The Mountain Hawks have appeared in the I-AA/FCS playoffs 11 times with a record of 5–6.
+Lehigh has made 12 appearances in the NCAA Division I-AA/FCS playoffs, with a record of 7–12.

 NCAA Division II

-The Mountain Hawks, then known as the Lehigh Engineers, made three appearances in the NCAA Division II college football playoffs in 1973, 1975, and 1977, with a combined record of 3-2.
+The Mountain Hawks, then known as the Lehigh Engineers, made three appearances in the NCAA Division II college football playoffs in 1973, 1975, and 1977, with a combined record of 3–2.
+They won the national championship in 1977.